cilium/cilium/Documentation/bpf.rst

-  One of the basic XDP BPF features is to tell the driver to drop a packet with ``XDP_DROP`` at this early stage which allows for any kind of efficient network policy enforcement with having an extremely low per packet cost.
+  One of the basic XDP BPF features is to tell the driver to drop a packet with ``XDP_DROP`` at this early stage which allows for any kind of efficient network policy enforcement with having an extremely low per-packet cost.
   This is ideal in situations when needing to cope with any sort of DDoS attacks, but also more general allows to implement any sort of firewalling policies with close to no overhead in BPF e.g. in either case as stand alone appliance (e.g. scrubbing 'clean' traffic through ``XDP_TX``) or widely deployed on nodes protecting end hosts themselves (via ``XDP_PASS`` or cpumap ``XDP_REDIRECT`` for good traffic).
-Offloaded XDP takes this even one step further by moving the already small per packet cost entirely into the NIC with processing at line-rate.
+Offloaded XDP takes this even one step further by moving the already small per-packet cost entirely into the NIC with processing at line-rate.

 ..